MobileChromeApps/mobile-chrome-apps/docs/faq.md

 ### When should I use CCA vs Chrome Dev Editor?

 The [Chrome Dev Editor](https://chrome.google.com/webstore/detail/chrome-dev-editor-develop/pnoffddplpippgcfjdhbmhkofpnaalpg) has the ability to deploy Chrome Apps to the [Chrome App Developer Tool](https://github.com/MobileChromeApps/chrome-app-developer-tool/).
 However, it does not have the ability to create .apk or .ipa files for upload to the Play Store / App Store.
-Using them intertangably on the same source directory should work just fine :).
+Using them interchangeably on the same source directory should work just fine :).

 ### Can I use Xcode / Eclipse with CCA projects?